Corn Procurement, Cost & Sourcing Intelligence Report, 2030

 • Satake

-• Glencore
+• Glencore plc

-• Groupe Limagrain
+• Groupe Limagrain Holding

 Pricing and Cost Intelligence

 The cost of seeds, for example, can vary based on the species of corn sown.
 Because hybrid corn seeds are developed to produce larger yields, they are often more expensive than traditional seeds.
 A bag of hybrid seeds costs around USD 160 - USD 180.
 The cost of fertilizer varies based on the type of fertilizer utilized.
 Pesticide prices might also vary based on the type of pesticide utilized.
 In general, insecticides are more expensive than herbicides.
 Water costs can also differ based on where the farm is located.
 Farms located in water-stressed areas may have to pay extra for water.
-Corn crop yields require 600,000 gallons per acre, which cost around USD 1,000 per acre.
+Corn crop yields require 600,000 gallons per acre, which costs around USD 1,000 per acre.

 Sourcing Intelligence

 The United States is the largest producer of this sector.
-The country’s vast agricultural land, favorable climate, and advanced farming techniques make it the world’s most efficient producer of this commodity.The U.S. market is expected to continue to grow in the coming years, as the demand for corn-based products such as ethanol and animal feed increases.
+The country’s vast agricultural land, favorable climate, and advanced farming techniques make it the world’s most efficient producer of this commodity.
+The U.S. market is expected to continue to grow in the coming years, as the demand for corn-based products such as ethanol and animal feed increases.
 The United States is well-positioned to remain the world's largest producer in this field, as it has the resources and infrastructure to support continued growth.

 Average Salary of Corn Processing Manager Per Hour in the U.S., 2018 to 2022 in USD

-China is another top competitor in this category and has grown significantly in recent years, due to its government policies aimed at supporting agricultural production and increasing food security.
+China is another top competitor in this landscape and has grown significantly in recent years due to its government policies aimed at supporting agricultural production and increasing food security.
 China’s livestock industry is a major consumer of corn, as the crop is used for animal feed.
 The country has invested in irrigation and other infrastructure to support agricultural production, which has helped to increase yields and production levels.

-In terms of Corn category sourcing intelligence, most suppliers opt for an in-house service provider, which is used through a forward contract between corn suppliers and producers to purchase or sell a certain amount of the product at a future date and a fixed price.
+In terms of corn procurement sourcing intelligence, most suppliers opt for an in-house service provider, which is used through a forward contract between corn suppliers and producers to purchase or sell a certain amount of the product at a future date and a fixed price.
 It allows producers to secure a market for their maize and provides buyers with a reliable source of supply.
 It has also involved vertical integration, where companies in the corn supply chain work together to create a more efficient and streamlined production process.
 It also involves the use of technology to improve supply chain efficiency.
 For example, the use of blockchain helps to create more transparent and traceable supply chains, which can improve quality control and reduce the risk of fraud.

-Corn category Engagement Model
+Corn Procurement - Engagement Model

-“In the in-house service provider model,the client carries out the complete operations in-house operation.”
+“In the in-house service provider model, the client carries out the complete operations in-house operation.”

-An in-house engagement model in the corn category involves a company handling all aspects of its corn trading operations internally, including sourcing, risk management, trading contracts, and delivering corn to customers.
+An in-house engagement model in the procurement of corn involves a company handling all aspects of its corn trading operations internally, including sourcing, risk management, trading contracts, and delivering corn to customers.
 This model offers several advantages, including complete control over operations, cost reduction, and building relationships with producers and buyers, which are crucial for securing long-term contracts.
 Companies can react quickly to market changes and implement their own trading strategies, benefiting from the flexibility and cost-effectiveness of this business model.

 Corn Procurement Intelligence Report Scope